- OS X 10.10 Yosemite

 Older versions of CCC are still available for users running older OSes.
 Note that these older versions are not actively being developed and support is provided on a case-by-case basis.

-- HFS+ formatted partition or hard drive is required for a bootable backup of macOS 10.10 through 10.12.
+- HFS+ formatted volume is required for a bootable backup of macOS 10.10 through 10.12.

-- APFS or HFS+ formatted partition or hard drive is required for a bootable backup of macOS 10.13 High Sierra and later
+- APFS or HFS+ formatted volume is required for a bootable backup of macOS 10.13 High Sierra and Mojave

 - APFS source and destination volumes are only supported on macOS 10.13 High Sierra and later

-- Backup of user data is supported on some non-Apple-formatted (HFS+ and APFS) filesystems
+- Backup of user data is supported on some non-Apple-formatted (i.e. not HFS+ or APFS) filesystems

 - CCC is supported only on Apple Macintoshes that officially support OS X 10.10 Yosemite (or higher)